leologist/GenQAOA/README.md

 ## Usage

 1) navigate to GenQAOA/MATLAB directory
-2) run the initialize.m script to add subdirectories to MATLAB path
+2) run the initialize.m script to add various subdirectories to MATLAB path
 3) run your script (for example, navigate to GenQAOA/MATLAB/demo and run a demo script)

 ### Explanation of library organization